 What documents should be submitted when making mortgage deposit payments?

-The following are required to facilitate the acceptance of mortgage deposit payments by the Treasury and the issue of receipts therefor:
+The following are required to facilitate the acceptance of mortgage deposit payments by the Treasury and the issue of receipts therefore (in cases where the client is the registered proprietor on the Certificate of Title):

-1. Manager’s cheque for outstanding mortgage plus interest made payable to the Accountant General
+- Manager’s cheque for outstanding mortgage plus interest made payable to the Accountant General.

-2. Cover letter from Attorney making reference to the mortgage, and the volume and folio numbers for the respective property
+- Cover letter from the representing Attorney, making reference in the caption to the mortgage, volume, and folio numbers of the respective property title.

-6. Copy of Application for discharge of mortgage which will be submitted to the Office of Titles (Optional).
+- Copy of Application for Discharge of Mortgage which will be submitted to the Office of Titles (Optional).

-What methods of payment are accepted by the Accountant General's Department?
+What methods of payment are accepted by the AGD?

-Cash, company or manager’s cheque made payable to the Accountant General’s Department.
+Cash, credit/debit card, company or manager’s cheque (not exceeding $999,999.99) made payable to the Accountant General’s Department.

 NO PERSONAL CHEQUE IS ACCEPTED

-What are Court Orders and how do Court Orders impact operations in the Treasury Deposits Unit?
+What are Court Orders and how do Court Orders impact operations in the Treasury Deposit Unit?

 Court Orders represent instructions from a Court of Law with respect to a specific case.
 Monies paid into the Treasury pursuant to an Order for Payment Into Treasury can only be retrieved by way of an Order for Payment Out of Treasury.
 Examples of cases from which Court Orders may derive include: